You might find the answer to your questions here. If not, you can always email us at email@example.com

 Are you still filming?

 We finished filming Season 11 in 2019 and do not have plans for another season at this time.
 Seasons 1-11 (143 episodes!) are available on the DIY Go app, Amazon, iTunes, YouTube, and the DIY and Great American Country Networks.

 Feel free to email the Discovery/DIY network and let them know how much you miss the show!

 What are you hours?

 Our main showroom is open Monday – Saturday from 9 am – 5 pm, and on Sundays from 11 am – 4 pm.
-Our salvage warehouse is open Thursday – Saturday from 9 am – 5 pm.
+Our salvage warehouse is available by appointment only.

 We close at 2 pm on July 4th, Christmas Eve, and New Year’s Eve.
 We are closed on Easter, Thanksgiving, Christmas Day, and New Year’s Day.